Output-sensitive Conjunctive Query Evaluation: Conclusion

 \section{Conclusion}

 In this paper, we presented a novel generalization of Yannakakis algorithm that is provably faster for a large class of CQs.
-We show several applications of the generalized algorithm (which is combinatorial in nature) to recover state-of-the-art results known in existing literature, as well as new results for popular queries such as star queries and path queries.
-At the heart of our technical development is a novel lemma that allows for a tighter bound on the intermediate result size as we process the join tree in a bottom-up fashion.
-Surprisingly, our results show that for several queries, our combinatorial algorithm is better than known results that use fast matrix multiplication.
-We complement our upper bounds with matching lower bounds for a class of queries for both Boolean semirings (a.k.a joins) as well as aggregations.
+We show several applications of the generalized algorithm (which is combinatorial in nature) to recover state-of-the-art results known in existing literature, as well as new results for popular queries such as star queries and path queries. \eat{At the heart of our technical development is a novel lemma that allows for a tighter bound on the intermediate result size as we process the join tree in a bottom-up fashion. }Surprisingly, our results show that for several queries, our combinatorial algorithm is better than known results that use fast matrix multiplication.
+We complement our upper bounds with a matching lower bound for a \revthree{subclass of cyclic and acyclic CQs}, for both Boolean semirings (a.k.a joins) as well as aggregations.